 The Federal Energy Management Program (FEMP) provides acquisition guidance for residential gas furnaces, which is an ENERGY STAR-qualified product category.
-Federal laws and executive orders mandate that agencies meet these efficiency requirements in all procurement and acquisition actions that are not specifically exempted by law.
+Federal laws and requirements mandate that agencies meet these efficiency requirements in all procurement and acquisition actions that are not specifically exempted by law.

 Most manufacturers display the ENERGY STAR label on complying models.
 For a model not displaying this label, check the manufacturer's literature to determine if it meets the efficiency requirements outlined by ENERGY STAR.